Project60/org.project60.membership/docs/how-to-guide.md

 The most important feature of the membership extension is the automatic processing of memberships and membership fees as described [here](./automation.md).

-This chapater is a loose combination of manual tasks that arise when working with the membership extension.
+This chapter is a loose combination of manual tasks that arise when working with the membership extension.

 ## How to assign a SEPA mandate to a membership